rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-amazon-eks.md

 helm search repo ingress-nginx -l
 ```

 The `helm search` command's output contains an `APP VERSION` column.
 The versions under this column are equivalent to the `Ingress-NGINX version` you chose earlier.
 Using the app version, select a chart version that bundles an app compatible with your Kubernetes install.
-For example, if you have Kuberntes v1.23, you can select the v4.5.2 Helm chart, since Ingress-NGINX v1.6.4 comes bundled with that chart, and v1.6.4 is compatible with Kubernetes v1.23.
+For example, if you have Kubernetes v1.23, you can select the v4.5.2 Helm chart, since Ingress-NGINX v1.6.4 comes bundled with that chart, and v1.6.4 is compatible with Kubernetes v1.23.
 When in doubt, select the most recent compatible version.

 Now that you know which Helm chart `version` you need, run the following command.
 It installs an `nginx-ingress-controller` with a Kubernetes load balancer service: